Daniel-KM/Omeka-S-module-Timeline/README.md

 =============================

 > __New versions of this module and support for Omeka S version 3.0 and above
-> are available on [GitLab], which seems to respect users and privacy better.__
+> are available on [GitLab], which seems to respect users and privacy better
+> than the previous repository.__

 [![Build Status](https://travis-ci.org/Daniel-KM/Omeka-S-module-Timeline.svg?branch=develop,master)](https://travis-ci.org/Daniel-KM/Omeka-S-module-Timeline)

 [Timeline] is a module for [Omeka S] that integrates the [SIMILE Timeline] widget and the online [Knightlab timeline] to create timelines.

-This [Omeka S] module is a full rewrite of the [fork of NeatlineTime plugin] for [Omeka Classic].
-The original NeatlineTime plugin was created by the [Scholars’ Lab] at the University of Virginia Library and improved by various authors.

 Installation